 Printed on 300gsm card with white envelopes to the highest quality.

 Please state which pack you want in your order.Mixed or individual design.

-Contact James for international P + P and bulk discount.
+Contact James for car choice on email@example.com and for international P + P and bulk discount.

 Pack of 8 A5 ( approx) greetings cars, blank inside for your own message featuring iconic cars photographed in the studio by James Mann, mixed or individual design.